kudobuilder/kudo/keps/0030-immutable-parameters.md

 ### Non-Goals

+- Allow modification of immutable parameters after the initial deploy plan is finished
+- Constants that can be used in templating but can not be changed by the user.
+Immutable parameters can always be set by the user on installation.
 - Immutable Parameters that can be set after the installation - There is a use case for parameters that have an undefined state until they are first used, for example in a specific plan, but can not be changed afterwards.
 This KEP requires a parameter to receive a value at installation time, either by using a default or provided by the user.

 ## Proposal